Power News We love to talk!

 GJNCE has also been short-listed by the Kerala State Industrial Development Corporation to participate in the upcoming global tenders for MSW management in other cities in the State.

-- Old power projects to be renovated in Uttarakhand Read more
+- Telangana awards three power projects to BHEL on nomination basis Read more